ISO 27001 framework; All about ISO 27001 requirements

 - Interfaces and dependencies between business activities

-Clause 4.4 states that organisations must create, implement, maintain, and continually improve an ISMS, as per the ISO 27001:2013 standard requirements.
+Clause 4.4 states that organisations must create, implement, maintain, and continually improve an ISMS, as per the ISO 27001 2013 standard necessities.
+ISO 27001 implementation cost is very important to all of the managers of organizations; Especially financially!
+We suggest you to read the related article.

 5.1 Leadership and commitment concept in ISO 27001 requirement